Army of the Revolution

-The Army of the Revolution (جيش الثورة; Jaysh al-Thawra) was a Syrian rebel alliance affiliated with the Southern Front of the Free Syrian Army.
-It was composed of 5 FSA factions which mainly operated in the Daraa Governorate in southwestern Syria.
+The Army of the Revolution (جيش الثورة; Jaysh al-Thawrā) was a Syrian rebel alliance affiliated with the Southern Front of the Free Syrian Army.
+It was composed of five FSA factions which mainly operated in the Daraa Governorate in southwestern Syria.
 One of its commanders stated that the group is a "temporary operations room" due to the separation between western and eastern Daraa, and that the "door is open" for other groups to join the alliance.